 "Bad Boy" Carve-Outs

-“Bad Boy” Carve-Outs are used in commercial real estate non-recourse loans.
-Essentially these carve-outs provide the borrowing entity the ability to not be “on-the-hook” personally in the event of a default on the terms of the note, thereby being non-recourse, but leave investors protected in the event the borrower has conducted himself as, well, a “bad boy.”
+“Bad boy” carve-outs are used in commercial real estate non-recourse loans.
+Essentially, these carve-outs give the borrower the ability to not be personally “on the hook” in the event of a default on the terms of the note—thereby being non-recourse—but leave investors protected if the borrower has conducted themselves as, well, a “bad boy.”

-What constitutes a “bad boy?”
-Well the same way the borrower wants a non-recourse loan to protect himself, the investors in that loan will want a way to be protected in the event the borrower goes out of his way to conduct himself poorly.
-For example, if financial statements or tax returns are fraudulently prepared so as to represent the borrower or the property as stronger financially than it actually is.
-A more frequent example may be doing something now allowed in the loan terms, like perhaps raising subordinate financing without the approval of the primary lender, and thereby over-leveraging the property as per the terms of the note.
+So, what makes the borrower a “bad boy”?
+Well, in the same way that the borrower wants a non-recourse loan to protect themselves, the investors in that loan will want a way to be protected in the event that the borrower goes out of their way to conduct themselves poorly.
+An example of this is if financial statements or tax returns are fraudulently prepared so as to represent the borrower or the property as financially stronger than they actually are.
+Another, more common, example may be doing something now allowed in the loan terms, like raising subordinate financing without the primary lender's approval, and thereby over-leveraging the property as per the terms of the note.

-The bottom line is that all non-recourse loans, traditionally, carry some level of recourse in the capacity that if the borrower is a “bad boy,” he is no longer protected by the non-recourse provisions in the loan and becomes fully responsible for the entirety of the note and all of its terms.
-In the event of default that borrower is responsible for any loses the bank incurs.
-Unfortunately there are new trends where lenders are extending their "Bad Boy" Carve-Outs to include things like not sending financial reports on time, not paying real estate tax on time, or not having proper insurance on the property.
-Because of this it is absolutely crucial that borrowers are reading the carve-out clauses slowly and carefully because editions like this make a loan that seems to be non-recourse, actually a full recourse financial instrument.
+The bottom line is that traditionally, all non-recourse loans carry some level of recourse in the event that if the borrower is a “bad boy,” then they are no longer protected by the non-recourse provisions in the loan, and become fully responsible for the entirety of the note and all of its terms.
+So, in the event of default, that borrower is responsible for any losses that the bank incurs.
+Unfortunately, there are new trends where lenders are extending their "bad boy" carve-outs to include things like not sending financial reports on time, not paying real estate tax on time, or not having proper insurance on the property.
+It's crucial that borrowers read carve-out clauses very carefully, because additions like these make a loan that seems to be non-recourse actually a full-recourse financial instrument.